 Licensing exemptions

-Delivery of goods, equipment and spare parts of humanitarian (and development)6 nature, including food, medicine, medical and adaptive equipment, seeds, fertilizers, as well as those necessary for the maintenance of critical infrastructure including water and electricity supply, sanitation, food processing and storage, transportation, shall not be subjected to / conditioned by any requirement, restriction or licensing.
+Under no circumstances Delivery of goods, equipment and spare parts of humanitarian (and development)6 nature, including food, medicine, medical and adaptive equipment, seeds, fertilizers, as well as those necessary for the maintenance of critical infrastructure including water and electricity supply, sanitation, food processing and storage, transportation, shall not be subjected to / conditioned by any requirement, restriction or licensing.
+Accordingly, any impediment to such trade, including impediments to transportation, financial transactions and the transfer of currencies or credit documents, shall be removed.

 Humanitarian organizations shall not be requested to receive multiple licenses for a single delivery.